steam iron makes a tedious chore go more smoothly

 Traditional, corded steam irons can cost anywhere from $20 to $150.
 These days, even basic steam irons have features once limited to high-end models: variable steam settings, a "burst of steam" button to tackle the toughest wrinkles, and a vertical steam feature for steaming wrinkles out of hanging clothes or curtains.
-You can also expect a steam iron to have an 8-foot (or longer) cord, a UL or ETL safety certification, an auto-shutoff feature, and a one-year warranty.
-However, paying extra for a deluxe model can get you still fancier features, such as digital displays, specially shaped soleplates, retractable cords, and self-cleaning cycles to remove mineral deposits.
+You can also expect a steam iron to have a 7-foot (or longer) cord, an auto-shutoff feature, and a one-year warranty.
+Paying extra for a deluxe model can get you still fancier features, such as digital displays, specially shaped soleplates, retractable cords, and self-cleaning systems to remove mineral deposits.

 Cordless irons are a bit of a throwback to the very earliest irons, which were made of solid metal and heated on a stove or over a fire.
 Instead of heating up the soleplate (the steel base of the iron) through a cord that tethers the iron to a wall socket, modern cordless irons sit on a power base that heats up.
 Once the iron comes up to temperature, you can pick it up and use it with no cord to trip or entangle you.
 However, despite the convenience of this design, cordless irons don't get nearly as many reviews as traditional ones.
 The price range of available models is similar to that of a basic steam iron — usually between $50 and $130.

 Every good iron deserves a good ironing board.
 The best ones are sturdy, so they don't wobble, and easy to unfold and refold for storage.
 Other nice features include adjustable-height legs to accommodate users of different heights and an iron rest to keep the iron out of your way while you reposition clothes.
 Ironing boards can cost anywhere from $30 to $200, but the cheapest models tend to be flimsy.
-If you're short on space, a roll-up ironing mat is a good alternative to a board.
+If you're short on space, you can opt for a tabletop ironing board or a roll-up ironing mat.
 These cost as little as $10 and can make any flat surface – a desk, a counter, or the top of your washing machine – suitable for ironing.

 Finding The Best Steam Irons